imtokky/NTE-cheat/README.md

 # NTE-cheat
-Neverness To Everness Reversal external cheat
+Neverness To Everness Reversal cheat

 I have updated to the internal version